 The program that protects the integrity of Nevada Medicaid from provider fraud, waste, abuse, and improper payments is known as the Surveillance and Utilization Review (SUR) Unit.
 The SUR Unit identifies aberrant billing practices, educates those who have improperly billed the Medicaid program, recovers overpayments, recommends sanctions for those who abusively bill Medicaid, and assists in criminal investigations when appropriate.

-The SUR Unit performs a variety of other functions, such as detecting areas where Medicaid regulations and/or policy may be modified, administers the provisions of the Federal and Nevada False Claims Acts, conducts provider training on fraud, waste, abuse, and improper payments, and prevents fraud and abuse from occurring.
+The SUR Unit performs a variety of other functions, such as detecting areas where Medicaid regulations, policy and/or system edits may be modified, and administering the provisions of the False Claims Act.

 Types of Provider Fraud/Abuse